-Generally considered to be the greatest shortstop in Negro League history, Pop Lloyd enjoyed a 27-year career in which he had an average of .334 and a .433 slugging percentage, according to league statistics.
+Generally considered to be one of the top shortstops in Negro League history, Pop Lloyd enjoyed a 25-year career in which he regularly batted well over .300.

 As a player, Lloyd spent time with the Cuban X-Giants, Philadelphia Giants, Chicago Leland Giants, New York Lincoln Giants, Chicago American Giants, New York Lincoln Stars, Brooklyn Royal Giants, New York Bacharach Giants, Columbus Buckeyes, Atlantic City Bacharach Giants, Hilldale Daisies and the Harlem Stars.
 Lloyd also managed four of those teams over a span of six years while playing, making his mark both on those who played with him and for him.

 “Pop Lloyd was the greatest player, the greatest manager, the greatest teacher,” said Bill Yancey, a shortstop who played with him.
 “He had the ability and knowledge and, above all, patience.
 I did not know what baseball was until I played under him.”

 During the four years Lloyd played for the American Giants, they were Western champions three times, and defeated the Eastern champs in the playoffs in both 1914 and 1917.

 In Cuba, the shortstop was known as “El Cuchara,” “The Tablespoon” or “The Shovel,” for how he characteristically scooped up a glove-full of dirt from the ground every time he fielded a ball, similar to the style of Honus Wagner.

 While Lloyd managed the Hilldale Daisies, the team brought home the first-ever Eastern Colored League pennant, winning the season with a 32-17 record.
 He earned the nickname “Pop” because he was mild-mannered as a leader with few bad habits, and approached the game as a gentleman.